kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

 🔹 **Knowledge extraction, possible adaptation / experiment:**
    I thought to myself saying;<br />
    "What if I was part of the team that builds a smart city in Congo.
 What would I need to spend the next couple years working on, in order to have proof for my claim of being a qualified individual for the role?".<br />
    Work, work, work.
 A brother knows he needs to work.
 Just gotta figure out what exactly needs to be worked on.
-Anyway, the idea of having a set of eyes spread across the city, each of them tracking the status of parking slots and reporting to central system that in turns display directions that guide drivers (and potenitally self-driving cars?
+Anyway, the idea of having a set of eyes spread across the city, each of them tracking the status of parking slots and reporting to a central system that in turn displays directions guiding drivers (and potenitally self-driving cars?
 Why would a self-driven car need to park?
 To wait for a client?),...
 That's an interesting idea.
 It has had me thinking of Smart Cities.

 ## Idea 17 - Nov 10, 2025